Air Monitoring

 Asbestos Removal Contractor Compliance

-Core undertake Contractor Compliance on asbestos removal projects to assist Clients.
+Core Surveys undertake Contractor Compliance on asbestos removal projects to assist Clients with their obligations.
 This work includes reviewing method statements, keeping logs of trained personnel (training dates, face fit dates & medicals), equipment checks, enclosure checks and daily site diaries.
 This work allows a Client to feel confident that the removal process is overseen independently to the removal company.

 What is asbestos air testing?